Beyond the Classroom Education

 Proud supporter of the Beyond the Classroom Education Program

 The Alberta Sports Hall of Fame and Museum is a great opportunity for students of all ages to experience and explore some of Alberta’s incredible sport history and heroes.
 Students will have the chance to see how sports, sports equipment, and athletes have evolved throughout the years.
 In all the school programs we offer this year we hope to inspire learning beyond the classroom.
-Students will be able to use the museum as a new classroom through learner-led tours,

 We offer this year we hope to inspire learning beyond the classroom.
 Students will be able to use the museum as a new classroom through behind the scene tours, inquiry-based learning and hands-on activities.

 Museum personnel are eager to share their knowledge and resources with you and your students to meet educational goals and establish community partnerships in learning.
 Let's build a stronger community now and in the future.